fvsystem/gomark/README.md

 ```

 In this way, you will have a live reload environment with go running in a docker container.
 This docker composer file also have an API configured to be used during tests.

+Please, be advised that you must execute the command npm install before commit even using docker compose in order to pass through commit hook used in this repository.

 ---